 What You Need to Know About King Arthur Carrousel

 According to the Disneyland blog, about one out of five Disneyland visitors ride the carrousel.

 - Location: King Arthur Carrousel is in Fantasyland.

 - Restrictions: No height restrictions.
 Children under age seven years must be accompanied by a person age 14 years or older.

 - Recommended for: Small children and carousel aficionados

 - Herky-Jerky Factor: Low

-- Accessibility: Wheelchairs and ECVs can go on the carousel, but need to enter through the exit (near Peter Pan's Flight).
+- Accessibility: You can stay in your wheelchairs or ECVs on the carousel, but need to enter through the entrance to the left of the standard queue.
 More about visiting Disneyland in a wheelchair or ECV

 02 of 03